HimadriBose/Shopping-Cart/README.md

 # Shopping-Cart
-This project of mine showcases an e-commerce website shopping cart with functionality like add to cart and remove from cart
+A robust and user-friendly web application that simulates an online shopping cart system.
+This application allows users to browse products, add items to their cart, and manage their cart with various functionalities such as updating quantities and removing items.